codingatkca/interview_experience/README.md

 - What is Rxjs and different operators present in Rxjs?
 - What are different React and Angular LifeCycle methods.?
 - How does React converts JSX to html?
+- How does React Router works?
+- How can I call block of Code when the list of AJAX call completes?